rhpvorderman/minimal-xy/README.md

 - Good usability, simple & intuitive navigation
 - Focus on what's really important &ndash; your articles
 - Presented in a clean and straightforward way
+- Very lightweight, no custom fonts, no external css or javascript links.

 Features
 --------

 - Fully responsive and mobile-first
-- Comments via Disqus integration
-- Social media buttons
 - W3.CSS CSS framework & HTML5 semantics
+- No trackers

 Screenshots